 Which projects are most important for your Foundation at this point?

-There are so many of them; what would really be helpful is a government which would back us financially.
+There are so many of them; what would really be helpful is a government that would back us financially.
 That’s most crucial.

 Do you still go to Paris or abroad to support the activities of your Foundation?